dlu-ch/dlb/doc/index.rst

 dlb - explicit is better than implicit
 ======================================

-dlb is a `Pythonic`_ build tool which does not try to mimic Make_, but brings the benefits of object-oriented languages to the build process.
+dlb is a `Pythonic`_ build tool that does not try to mimic Make_, but brings the benefits of object-oriented languages to the build process.

 It is inspired by `djb's redo`_, but takes a more dynamic approach.